GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/intro/en.md

 # Intro

 Gato GraphQL is a **tool for interacting with data in your WordPress site** via the [GraphQL language](https://graphql.org/).
-You can think of it as a Swiss Army Knife for dealing with data in a WordPress site, as it allows to retrieve, manipulate and store again any piece of data, in any desired way.
+You can think of it as a Swiss Army Knife for dealing with data, as it allows to retrieve, manipulate and store again any piece of data, in any desired way.

 Among others, it allows you to: